mseemann/healthkit-sample-generator/README.md

 - Every HKSample in heakthkit has a start date and an end date.
 The end date is only exported if it is different from the start date.
 - You can configure the export to include the uuid of every HKSample.
 This will increase the export file size!
 - Samples that are part of a correlation are not exported under their own type if they are part of a correlation.
 For example: the HKCorrelationTypeIdentifierBloodPressure type is a correlation of a HKQuantityTypeIdentifierBloodPressureSystolic and a HKQuantityTypeIdentifierBloodPressureDiastolic.
 That's why they are not exported as quantity types but they are exported as sub objects under the HKCorrelationTypeIdentifierBloodPressure.
 The same way HKCorrelationTypeIdentifierFood is handled.
+- Keep in mind that there are some restrictions about the data that can be written or deleted from the healthkit store.
+It is not possible to write characteristics data (e.g. date of birth, blood type,...).
+Also you can't write HKCategoryTypeIdentifierAppleStandHour and HKQuantityTypeIdentifierNikeFuel samples.
+- If you want to exclude some data from export just do not allow the example app to access those data.

 ## Requirements